VishvamPorwal/VishvamPorwal.github.io/_projects/3_project.md

 ---
 layout: page
-title: project 3
+title: Academic Achievement Award
-description: a project that redirects to another website
+description: Awarded to the top 1% of students in the graduating class of 2023.
-img: assets/img/7.jpg
+img: assets/img/2.jpg
 redirect: https://unsplash.com
 importance: 3
 category: work